-Japan’s Honda sinks for quarter as pandemic crashes sales
+Japan’s Honda reports loss in April-June as virus hits sales

-TOKYO (AP) — Japanese automaker Honda reported Wednesday it sank into the red for the April-June quarter, as its sales plunged over the coronavirus pandemic, especially in the U.S., Japan and India.
+TOKYO (AP) — Japanese automaker Honda reported Wednesday that it sank into the red for the April-June quarter, as its sales plunged due to the coronavirus pandemic, especially in the U.S., Japan and India.

-Honda Motor Co. racked up an 80.8 billion yen ($765 million) fiscal first quarter loss, a reversal from the 172 billion yen profit the previous fiscal year.
+Honda Motor Co. racked up an 80.8 billion yen ($765 million) fiscal first quarter loss, a reversal from a 172 billion yen profit in the previous fiscal year.

 Executive Vice President Seiji Kuraishi told reporters sales and profits were expected to rebound.